zhouxiaoxiaoxujian/SpriteBuilderX/README.md

 My repo contains of two branches of SB:

- - "SpriteBuilderX" - for iOS & Anroid.
+ - "SpriteBuilderX" - for iOS & Android.
 It requires the use - https://github.com/newnon/cocos2d-x
  - "1.5" - iOS only(also it's renamed to CocosBuilder)

-SpriteBuilderX is the first game development suite for rapidly building native iOS games with Objective-C and Xcode.
-SpriteBuilderX is free and open source (MIT licensed) and available on github.

 Core Features:

 * Designer-friendly UI
 * Animation editor for scenes, characters and boned animations
-* Tileless editor
+* Timeless editor
 * User interface designer
 * Asset management & sprite sheet generation
 * Tools for localization